mne-tools/mne-python/doc/source/manual/cookbook.rst

 Ideally, the head coordinate frame has a fixed orientation and origin with respect to the head anatomy.
 Therefore, a single MRI-head coordinate transformation for each subject should be sufficient.
-However, as explained in Section 5.3, the head coordinate frame is defined by identifying the fiducial landmark locations, making the origin and orientation of the head coordinate system slightly user dependent.
+However, as explained in :ref:`BJEBIBAI`, the head coordinate frame is defined by identifying the fiducial landmark locations, making the origin and orientation of the head coordinate system slightly user dependent.
 As a result, the most conservative choice